 While there are many intuitive metrics to validate when successful design wins over users, it’s not very easy to figure out where design fails.
 Inconsistencies in website design can lead to differential messaging across pages of the site.
 This may seem to be an isolated insignificant occurrence, but over time these divergences add up and send confusing signals to users.
-Confused users do not ultimately convert or form a long-lasting relationships with the brand.
+Confused users do not ultimately convert or form a long-lasting relationship with the brand.

 Design consistency influences the customer experience deeply.
-It ensures that your customers and your potential customers receive the same message at any given touch point.
+It ensures that your customers and your potential customers receive the same message at any given touchpoint.
 A Design Audit is a crucial part of the design evaluation and structuring process.
 Think of it as a product check-up.
 It’s performed to make sure that the product is expressing itself consistently across all channels.